hamishmaritz/MyLearnings/README.md

 * **What is the difference between an interface and an abstract class?**

+* Abstract class are base class or parent class while interfaces are contracts.
+* Abstract classes are inherited while interfaces are implemented.
+* Abstract classes are used when we want to increase reusability in inheritance while interfaces are used to force a contract.

 An interface is a **contract:** The person writing the interface says, "hey, I accept things looking that way", and the person using the interface says "OK, the class I write looks that way".

  **An interface is an empty shell.** There are only the signatures of the methods, which implies that the methods do not have a body.
 The interface can't do anything.
 It's just a pattern.